Jose Miranda Player Props: Twins vs. Royals

 Royals Pitching Rankings (2022)

-- The 7.6 strikeouts per nine innings put together by the Royals pitching staff last season ranked 25th in MLB.
+- The pitching staff for the Royals had a collective 7.6 K/9 last season, which ranked 25th in MLB.

-- Royals pitchers combined to give up 173 total home runs last year (1.1 per game).
-That ranked 17th in baseball.
+- Royals pitchers combined to allow 173 total home runs at a clip of 1.1 per game (17th in the league).

-- Lyles gets the call to start for the Royals, his first this season.
+- Keller starts for the first time this season for the Royals.

-- In his last appearance on Friday, Sept.
-30, the 32-year-old right-hander started the game and went seven innings against the New York Yankees.
+- The 27-year-old right-hander last appeared Friday, Sept.
+30 against the Cleveland Guardians, when he came on in relief and went one scoreless inning.

 © 2023 Data Skrive.
 All rights reserved.